Research the company and people interviewing you, so that you have background information to draw from in the interview.

-PORTFOLIO – take this to ALL interviews… a portfolio is a visual aid using examples of your work that demonstrates your experience to date.
+Take this to ALL interviews!
+A portfolio is a visual aid that will demonstrates your experience to date.

 - Shake hands with everyone you meet and look them in the eyes when you do this.
 Your hand shake should be firm but not crushing!